-A 2015 study found jasmine to boost libido.
+Jasmine is proven to increase alertness and improve mood, both of which may increase your sex drive.
 In Hindu and Muslim traditions, jasmine is known as the "perfume of love."
-This scent might be one of the strongest aphrodisiacs out there, with over 43 varieties that mimic animalic musk.
+This scent is claimed to be one of the strongest aphrodisiacs out there, with many varieties that mimic animalic musk.
 A sweet and delicate floral.
 (P.S., these are the best jasmine perfumes).

 Castro notes that rose contains indole, a fragrance molecule found in decomposition and fecal waste.
-Although it’s a little gross sounding, this aroma adds grit to the scent, making it an aphrodisiac.
+Although it’s a little gross sounding, this aroma adds grit to the scent.
 Plus, a 2015 study indicated that rose oil can be a powerful stimulant for men.
-A natural relaxant, rose oil can also lower inhibition which makes it perfect for unleashing the pleasure principle.
+A natural relaxant, rose oil may also lower inhibition which makes it perfect for unleashing the pleasure principle.
 Rose is a velvety, pungent floral scent.

-Sweet vanilla is a well-known aphrodisiac, which was confirmed by a 2015 study.
-Its nostalgic profile is also comforting, which can help you relax and feel at ease.
+Sweet vanilla is also a potential aphrodisiac.
+Its nostalgic profile is intensely comforting, which may help you relax and feel at ease.
 Vanilla is light, sugary, and easy to pull off.

-Native to Asia, ginger is a spicy root that stimulates male arousal, as indicated by a 2017 study.
+Native to Asia, ginger is a spicy root that is proven to enhance male testerone as a supplement.
 Ginger has many other therapeutic properties, and is known for increasing circulation, aiding headaches, and soothing stomach upset.
 A sharp and peppery scent.

 This botanical musk, notes Castro, mimics animalic aromas associated with arousal.
-A 2015 study confirms musk as a powerful aphrodisiac.
+Studies confirm ambrette as an aphrodisiac.
 Native to Asia and Australia, ambrette is one of the most on-trend scents on the market.
 A complex scent profile with nutty undertones and hints of cognac and leather.

 An exotic tropical flower related to flowering magnolias, champaca is so strong it’s used as a single note fragrance.
 Its warming properties make it a sultry scent, notes Castro.
 In Ayurvedic medicine, champaca is used as an aphrodisiac tonic.
 A pungent floral with cedar undertones.

-Cultivated in Iran, India, and Greece, saffron has been found to increase sexual behavior, according to a 2013 study.
+Cultivated in Iran, India, and Greece, saffron has been found to increase sexual behavior, according to some studies, though results are mixed.
 Its spicy profile is energizing and saffron oil is known to treat depression.
 A surprisingly sweet floral scent with an aroma of honey and tobacco.

 Ayurvedic medicine has long revered sandalwood for its stimulating purposes.
-A 2006 study confirms sandalwood’s aphrodisiac qualities.
-One of the more expensive essential oils, sandalwood has many therapeutic properties and may treat mood and digestive issues.
+A 2020 review confirms sandalwood’s aphrodisiac qualities.
+One of the more expensive essential oils, sandalwood has many therapeutic properties and may also treat mood and digestive issues.
 A creamy and milky scent with smooth woodsy undertones.

-A 2014 study indicated that lavender increased blood flow in males, proving its arousing properties.
-Reputed for its calming effects, lavender is also a soothing relaxant, which can help you feel comfortable and confident.
+A 2019 review indicated that lavender increases sexual desire in women.
+Reputed for its calming effects, lavender is also a soothing relaxant, which may help you feel comfortable and confident.
 A floral scent with a camphor-like base.

-A 2014 study found pumpkin, another zesty aroma, to stimulate an erotic response in men.
+A 2014 article reported that pumpkin, another zesty aroma, stimulates an erotic response in men.
 Like vanilla, pumpkin is associated with nostalgia and comfort and can trigger feelings of home and hearth.
 A rich, creamy, and spicy scent.